Skip to Main Content

 3. supporting documentation as appropriate;

-4. a statement that the faculty member may arrange a meeting with the department chair and/or dean to discuss the matter and present the faculty member’s views and information.
+4. a statement that the faculty member may arrange a meeting with the department chair and dean to discuss the matter and present the faculty member’s views and information.
+The memorandum shall indicate:

-Additionally, the memorandum shall indicate that the faculty member must request this meeting in writing within fourteen (14) calendar days after delivery of the memorandum of information and that the faculty member’s failure to request such a meeting could result in the proposal of a disciplinary action.
+1. that the faculty member must request this meeting in writing within fourteen (14) calendar days after delivery of the memorandum of information;

 Divisional Action

-After the meeting described in section of this policy titled “Departmental Action” above or after fourteen (14) calendar days have passed without a request for a meeting by the faculty member, the dean will decide whether to drop the matter, ask the chair to handle it first under the section of this policy titled “Matters Handled by Department Chairs” (if it has not been handled that way already), or propose a penalty determined by the dean.
+After the meeting described above, or after the deadline has passed without a request for a meeting by the faculty member, the dean will decide whether to drop the matter, ask the chair to handle it first, oragain, or propose a penalty determined by the dean.

-If the dean determines that disciplinary action is appropriate, the dean will submit a memorandum of proposed disciplinary action to the Provost, with a copy sent to the faculty member.
+If the dean determines that disciplinary action is appropriate, the dean will submit a memorandum of proposed disciplinary action to the Provost, with a copy sent to the faculty member and department chair.
 This memorandum shall include the following:

 1. information in sufficient detail to disclose fully the nature of the alleged misconduct and of the proposed disciplinary action;